 There seems to be just one way these men, and doubtless many more, could have ended up shot and buried at Katyn.
 They must have been transferred from Kalinin to a labor camp near Katyn, where the Germans captured and shot them.
 This hypothesis fits the scenario as outlined by the Sovinformburo statement of April 16, 1943, and by the Burdenko Commission.
+It is consistent with the new evidence that Józef Kuligowski and Ludwik Małowiejski were shot by the Germans at Volodymyr-Volyns'kiy, hundreds of miles from Mednoe where the "official" version claims they were shot and buried.
 It also offers independent confirmation of the main conclusion of this article: that the prisoners transferred out of the POW camps in April-May 1940 were not being shipped to execution.